pedrojunqueira/ballot-election-2022-brazil/README.md

 Se the asynchronous script `async_get_ballot_bu.py` for more information.

-There is a total of 464,401 ballots in this election I downloaded.
+There is a total of 472.075 ballots in this election I downloaded.

 According to the TSE site there are [472.075](https://www.tse.jus.br/comunicacao/noticias/2022/Outubro/eleitores-comecam-a-votar-nas-mais-de-472-mil-secoes-eleitorais-espalhadas-pelo-brasil) section (ballots)

-So I am missing 9,674 ...
-I will investigate where are them in my list.

 To have access to the data downloaded you can access in this [container](https://storage4223.blob.core.windows.net/bu-elections-2022)